 - Discuss the current state of pollinator populations, and implications for the future.

-- Learn strategies for pollinator conservation such as habitat establishment and maintenance.
+- Learn strategies for pollinator conservation such as native plant cultivation, and the establishment and maintenance of pollinator habitat.

-I highly recommend Pollinators of Native Plants: Attract, Observe, and Identify Pollinators and Beneficial Insects with Native Plants by Heather Holm.
-It is the single greatest resource that I know of for pollinator conservation in the Eastern U.S. It is organized by plant species and habitat, full of illustrations, diagrams, and photos geared toward all experience levels.
+Pollinators of Native Plants: Attract, Observe, and Identify Pollinators and Beneficial Insects with Native Plants by Heather Holm: It is the single greatest resource that I know of for pollinator conservation in the Eastern U.S. It is organized by plant species and habitat, full of illustrations, diagrams, and photos geared toward all experience levels.
 It has a permanent place in my backpack, and I never go into the field without it.

-Course begins 9 AM on Saturday at North Branch Nature Center.
-Course begins on Sunday at a time of the instructors' choosing.
-Course concludes by 5 PM on Sunday.
+Course begins 9 AM on Saturday at North Branch Nature Center and concludes by 5 pm.
+Course begins on Sunday at a time and location of the instructors' choosing and concludes by 5 PM on Sunday.